 Description: To 60cm long.
 Body is slender and dorsal scales are keeled.
-Color is dark brown with a somewhat faint reddish-brown stripe on each side.
+Color is dark reddish brown with a somewhat faint rust-colored stripe on each side.
 Regular narrow dark bands also appear on most of the body, fading out near the head and tail.
-Head has distinct white barring on the upper “lips”, the supralabial scales just above the mouth.
+Lip scales are black with large squarish white blotches forming a broken line.
 Underside is white with small brown spots.

 Habitat: Found in mountain forest streams at 800m-1400m elevation.